 - How many years of experience does the company have in the field of water damage mitigation?

-- Can they provide proof that the company is properly licensed and insured?
+- Can they provide proof that the company is appropriately licensed and insured?

 - Does the company follow accepted standards for water damage mitigation such as those published by the IICRC?

-- Does the company have the necessary drying equipment to ensure a competent mitigation?
+- Does the company have the necessary drying equipment to ensure competent mitigation?

 Today, with the widespread use of drywall vs. plaster, engineered wood products vs. wood and the use of vinyl wallcoverings, moisture can become trapped and provide the needed environment for mold to grow.
 Appropriate management of these water problems is the key to reducing microbial growth to help ensure the health of the building and its occupants.

 Water damage mitigation is something that must be dealt with quickly and effectively.
-Most insurance policies cove the cost of water damage mitigation, but they also require the policyholder to take the necessary steps to prevent secondary damages.
-Preventing the presence of mold is one of may concerns for those who have suffered from a water damage event, but it should not be the only concern.
-In fact, most people have so many misconceptions about water damage and the potential for mold growth, that we decided to offer this consumer education message, so when you need to select a water damage mitigation company, you can make an informed decision.
+Most insurance policies cover the cost of water damage mitigation, but they also require the policyholder to take the necessary steps to prevent secondary damages.
+Avoiding the presence of mold is one of many concerns for those who have suffered from a water damage event, but it should not be the only concern.
+Most people have so many misconceptions about water damage and the potential for mold growth that we decided to offer this consumer education message, so when you need to select a water damage mitigation company, you can make an informed decision.

-Here are some important steps to take immediate following a water damage event to help minimize secondary damages as well as precaution that should be taken during water damage mitigation company before you invite them into your home.
+Here are some essential steps to take immediately following a water damage event to help minimize secondary damages as well as a precaution that should be considered during water damage mitigation company before you invite them into your home.

-To begin with, water damage mitigation is a specialized field that requires special protective measures, specialized equipment and testing capabilities as well as certain engineering controls to protect you and your property.
+Water damage mitigation is a specialized field that requires special protective measures, specialized equipment, and testing capabilities as well as specific engineering controls to protect you and your property.
 Most restoration contractors know how to perform simple drying and site clean up.
-Experienced companies, such as RRS, know how to provide restoration services that protect not only the structure, but your health.
+Experienced companies, such as RRS, know how to provide restoration services that protect not only the structure but your health.

-Often, a less-experienced restoration company will compound problems during water damage by not understanding the proper steps and precautions that must be taken and how critical the “Time Factor” is.
+Often, a less-experienced restoration company will compound problems during water damage by not understanding the proper steps and precautions to take and how critical the “Time Factor” is.
 The EPA says, “Stop the water leak quickly and begin restoration during the first 24 hours.
-It is important to dry water damage areas and items within 24-48 hours to prevent mold growth.”
+It is important to dry water damaged areas and items within 24-48 hours to prevent mold growth.”

-While mold requires high humidity and/or wet surface in order to grow, it also requires a food source.
-Indoors, many molds grow on leather, paper and some building materials.
-Molds can grow and thrive on bio-film as cooking grease.
+While mold requires high humidity or wet surface to grow, it also requires a food source.
+Indoors, many molds grow on leather, paper, and some building materials.
+Fungi can grow and thrive on bio-film as cooking grease.

 The most effective way to prevent mold growth on water damage losses is to begin the drying process quickly.
 Restoration companies who are aware of possible mold growth problems usually know how to dry structural materials with heat, air movement and by lowering the indoor relative humidity.
-This is an effective way to dry a building material removal is minimized and mold growth is retarded.
+These are effective ways to dry building materials so removal minimized and mold growth is retarded.

-Knowing how to determine exactly what is wet during a water loss is a critical part of the job.
-If areas of moisture are overlooked, mold and bacteria can grow.
-To protect your property and health, all of the moisture must be found and dealt with.
-RRS uses moist sensors, as well as infrared technology, that are capable of “reading” wallboard, masonry and wood to find hidden moisture that is often impossible to detect any other way.
+Knowing how to determine what is wet during a water loss is a critical part of the job.
+If areas of moisture get overlooked, mold and bacteria can grow.
+To protect the property and health, all of the moisture must be found and remediated.
+RRS uses moist sensors, as well as infrared technology, that are capable of “reading” wallboard, masonry, and wood to find hidden moisture that is often impossible to detect any other way.